 Where any such obstruction is found upon any land in contravention of by-law 1A, the Town or Shire Clerk of the local authority concerned, may serve upon the owner of the land notice in writing requiring him within 30 days from the receipt of the notice to alter or amend such obstruction so as to bring the same into conformity with the said by-law, and upon receipt of such notice the owner of the land shall within the time aforesaid duly comply with the requisitions thereof.

-[By-law 2 amended in Gazette 5 Aug 1983 p.
+[By-law 2 amended: Gazette 5 Aug 1983 p.
 2851.]

 3. Penalty for breach of by-laws